Analyzing the Price-to-Earnings Ratio of Keurig Dr Pepper Inc. (KDP)

 Wedbush gave a rating of “Outperform” to KDP, setting the target price at $43 in the report published on October 11th of the previous year.

-During the last 5 trading sessions, KDP fell by -7.39%, which changed the moving average for the period of 200-days by -10.24% in comparison to the 20-day moving average, which settled at $35.15.
-In addition, Keurig Dr Pepper Inc. saw -8.30% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KDP rose by +1.62%, which changed the moving average for the period of 200-days by -8.48% in comparison to the 20-day moving average, which settled at $34.48.
+In addition, Keurig Dr Pepper Inc. saw -6.81% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at KDP starting from Shoemaker Anthony, who purchase 5,297 shares at the price of $34.82 back on Mar 15.
-After this action, Shoemaker Anthony now owns 62,297 shares of Keurig Dr Pepper Inc., valued at $184,442 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at KDP starting from Johnson Roger Frederick, who purchase 12,000 shares at the price of $32.82 back on May 04.
+After this action, Johnson Roger Frederick now owns 96,095 shares of Keurig Dr Pepper Inc., valued at $393,840 using the latest closing price.

 Stock Fundamentals for KDP